Shakir61/TrustLink/README.md

 ### Why PostgreSQL

-PostgreSQL was selected as the exclusive persistent store for PakEscrow based on its suitability for financial workloads:
+PostgreSQL was selected as the exclusive persistent store for TrustLink based on its suitability for financial workloads:

 - **ACID Transactions**: Every fund movement — deposit, escrow lock, release, refund — must be atomic.
 PostgreSQL's transaction semantics guarantee that a partial failure at any point rolls back the entire operation, preventing phantom credits or missing debits.
 - **Row-level locking**: `SELECT ...
 FOR UPDATE` allows pessimistic locking on wallet balance rows, preventing double-spend scenarios under concurrent requests.